 Without the right strategies and the right tools in place to protect your overburdened agents, your perfect, “omnichannel” experience isn’t sustainable.

 Here are three ways you can support agents while you execute your omnichannel strategy, so your customers AND agents get the experience they deserve.

 How to trade a clunky multichannel experience for an omnichannel strategy that supports your agents

 Add these three factors to your omnichannel strategy to lift the burden off your agents and deliver excellent experiences (sans burnout).

 Keep it simple.
 For starters, choose three manual agent tasks to automate.
 Your customers also feel the friction of cumbersome agent tools, so what can you do to lighten your agents’ workload?

 Use your current systems (or a new one) to automate menial tasks for your team.
-Here are three ideas to get started:
+Here are four ideas to get started:

 - Refine your interaction routing to send customers to a helpful bot when they have simple questions, like “how do I reset my password?”